 Stick with a neutral palette

-Thankfully the days of bright yellow and blue tones representing the beach side look are long gone!
 Coastal style today is all about a pale fresh colour palette.
-Whites are the ideal base, and adding blues, greys, tans even emeralds and coral pinks into your décor can work well.
+Whites are the ideal base, and adding blues, yellow, greys, tans even emeralds and coral pinks into your décor can work well.

 Remember to keep the palette minimal using pops of colour here and there to create interest, but to dominate the space.